djhmateer/djhmateer.github.io/_posts/2024-06-15-feature phones.md

 ### bad points

 - Sending text message on the feature phone is so slow!
-- no wifi calling so terrible signal in my house (will try the other 3 providers)
+- no wifi calling so terrible signal in my house on Three (will try the other 3 providers)
 - Annoying not being able to take notes
 - Have to carry a wallet now with bank cards